 5 Things You Can Do – Music Educator Edition

 During this time, advocacy is more important than ever.
-Read our top five ways you can best advocate for your school’s music program and prepare when schools reopen.
+Read our top five ways you can best advocate for your school’s music program and engage students in music learning whether online or in the classroom.

 1. Select the best online learning platform for you and your students.